ECNUACRush/HAN/README.md

-# Hybrid Attention Network: An Efficient Approach for Anatomy-free Landmark Detection
+# HYATT-Net is Grand: A Hybrid Attention Network for Performant Anatomical Landmark Detection

-**This is the official pytorch implementation repository of our Hybrid Attention Network: An Efficient Approach for Anatomy-free
+**This is the official pytorch implementation repository of our HYATT-Net is Grand: A Hybrid Attention Network for Performant Anatomical Landmark Detection**
-Landmark Detection**

 - Link to paper: https://arxiv.org/abs/2412.06499
-- Link to github: https://github.com/MIRACLE-Center/Hybrid Attention Network.git

 ## Dataset